LucasAbijmil/LAComponents/README.md

   ## View Modifiers

-  - `backgroundColor(with color: Color) -> some View` : A color considered as a View to use it as background.
+  - `backgroundColor(_ color: Color) -> some View` : A color considered as a View to use it as background.
-  - `backgroundColor(with color: Color, at opacity: Double) -> some View` : A color with an opacity considered as View to use it as background.
+  - `backgroundColor(_ color: Color, at opacity: Double) -> some View` : A color with an opacity considered as View to use it as background.
   - `cornerRadius(_ radius: CGFloat, corners: UIRectCorner) -> some View` : Apply a radius to the corners specified.
   - `ifModifier<T>(for condition: Binding<Bool>, with modifier: T) -> some View where T: ViewModifier` : Apply a struct modifier to a if case depending on a Binding Bool.
   - `ifModifier<T>(for condition: Bool, with modifier: T) -> some View where T: ViewModifier` : Apply a struct modifier to a *if case* depending on a Bool.